- Graduate Admissions

 Once English certification has been submitted, graduate students wanting to be considered for TAships may complete this application.

 Continuing CS graduate students should update their resumes and TA application each semester.
-Please note that the instructors of courses do not hire or assign TAs.
+Please do not ask the instructors of courses for TAships because the instructors do no assign TAs.
 The Assistant Head for Academic Programs is the hiring supervisor who will contact students regarding assignments.

 CS Research Assistantships: